WillJRoper/h5forest/README.md

 pip install .
 ```

-at the root level.
+at the root level of the repo.

-You will now have the `h5forest` command.
+You will now have the `h5forest` command installed.
 Simply run

 ```
 h5forest /path/to/hdf5/file.hdf5
 ```

-to get started exploring a file.
+on the command line to get started exploring a file.